Nikhitha4201/RESTful-API/README.md

             This route is used to delete specific course by passing that course id as a param. method as delete:
              url  as: http://localhost:2000/api/v1/delete/ 65ed65adfddc1b541b8d2885
 	    After clicking send your data will be  deleted successfully as response.
-•	After clicking send your data will be  deleted successfully as response.